The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 Carbs as Fuel

 Carbs are still the primary fuel for the body during high-intensity exercise.
 A ketogenic diet may be better suited to athletes performing endurance sports (like marathon running or cycling).
-Athletes engaged in more intense cardio (like sprinting, hockey, football) may perform better with a higher percentage of carbohydrates.
+Athletes engaged in more intense cardio (like sprinting, hockey, and football) may perform better with a higher percentage of carbohydrates.
 These athletes may experience a decrease in high-intensity output while following a ketogenic diet, but ultimately, a lowered carbohydrate intake isn’t “dangerous” for athletes.

 Muscle Catabolism